To upgrade a Release 22.9 or later NSP cluster

 Perform this procedure to upgrade a standalone or DR NSP system at Release 22.9 or later after you have performed To prepare for an NSP system upgrade from Release 22.9 or later.

-Note: The NSP RHEL user named nsp on an NSP deployer host or NSP cluster VM requires user ID 1000.
-If another user has ID 1000, you must make the ID available to the nsp user before the upgrade by doing one of the following, or the upgrade fails:
+Note: The NSP RHEL user named nsp that is created on an NSP deployer host or NSP cluster VM during deployment requires user ID 1000.
+If either of the following is true, you must make the ID available to the nsp user on the affected station before the upgrade, or the upgrade fails:

 • deleting the user

-• using the RHEL usermod command to change the ID of the user
+• using the RHEL usermod command to change the user ID

 Note: The following denote a specific NSP release ID in a file path;